onesky/api-library-php5/README.md

 * [Raise issues or questions](https://github.com/onesky/api-library-php5/issues)
 * [Create Pull Requests](https://github.com/onesky/api-library-php5/pulls)

+Or pick one of [the issues](https://github.com/onesky/api-library-php5/issues) and create a PR to solve it.

 ## How to run tests

 Note: need to install dependencies using [composer](https://getcomposer.org/) to have phpunit.